-A friendship takes hold after dramatic Mt.
-Baker rescue goes viral
+A friendship takes hold after dramatic Mount Baker rescue goes viral

 In some ways, he and his fiancé, Jordan Richardson, were opposites.
 Her idea of being in the outdoors was walking the dogs.

-He thought of Bill Kamphausen, his snowboarding friend who died in late 2022 right here at Mt.
-Baker Ski Area when he suffocated after falling into a tree well.
+He thought of Bill Kamphausen, his snowboarding friend who died in late 2022 right here at Mount Baker Ski Area when he suffocated after falling into a tree well.
 Someone finally spotted the tip of Bill’s snowboard sticking out of the snow, but it was too late to save him.

 After Bill died, Jordan hounded him to get their wills in order.